-207-Regulator may vary or cancel notice
+207 Regulator may vary or cancel notice

-Except as provided in section 206, a notice issued by an inspector may only be varied or cancelled by the regulator.
+- (1) Except as provided in section 206, a notice issued by an inspector may only be varied or cancelled by the regulator. - (2) A notice issued by the regulator may only be varied or cancelled by the regulator.

-208-Formal irregularities or defects in notice
+208 Formal irregularities or defects in notice